ministryofjustice/hmpps-it-incident-hub/README.md

 ## Infrastructure

-This project is managed through both [DPS Project Bootstrap](https://github.com/ministryofjustice/dps-project-bootstrap) and [Cloud Platform Environments](https://github.com/ministryofjustice/cloud-platform-environments).
+This project is managed through both [HMPPS Project Bootstrap](https://github.com/ministryofjustice/hmpps-project-bootstrap) and [Cloud Platform Environments](https://github.com/ministryofjustice/cloud-platform-environments).
 Changes to the namespace, RBAC etc should be done through those projects.

 ## Running the app
 The easiest way to run the app is to use docker compose to create the service and all dependencies.